 A common trap.
 It must be mentioned at this point that an employee’s travel between home and the workplace generally does not constitute a work-related trip and would be disclosed in the logbook as private, unless ‘itinerant’ travel is a requirement of the employee’s position.

 A warning.
-Backdating logbooks is a very bad idea, as most commercial logbooks available for purchase by business owners are secretly dated.
+Backdating or recreating logbooks is a very bad idea, as most commercial logbooks available for purchase by business owners are secretly dated.
 This makes it easy for the ATO to identify if a logbook has been manufactured after the fact.

 Statutory Formula Method

 For those with low or nil work-related use of their cars, the statutory fraction method, or ‘stat method’, is the preferred method to calculate the taxable value of a car provided to an employee.
 The stat method is generally the approach adopted by employers looking to achieve “employer of choice’ status when providing cars to staff members, as the calculation can result in a lower taxable value than if a logbook were to be completed.

 Changes were implemented following the 2010 federal budget, determining that under the stat method the private use is determined as a flat 20% of a car’s ‘base value’.
 In a nutshell, the base value is the car’s purchase price, less stamp duty and any registration costs incurred as part of the purchase.
 The number of days ‘available for private use’ is also taken into consideration, so if a car was not provided for the full year the taxable value is reduced accordingly.

 An example.
 A car with a $30,000 purchase price would have a deemed private use value of $6,000 under the stat method ($30,000 x 20% = $6,000) if it was available to the employee for the whole FBT year.